Voodoo of Natural Gas

 David Bullard

-David is a 24-year member of the fire service and currently serves as a lieutenant and HAZMAT training officer with the Columbia County Fire Rescue (Ga.) and a Firefighter with Grovetown (Ga) DPS.
-In addition, he serves as President of the Board of Directors for the Georgia State Firefighters’ Association, National Volunteer Fire Council State Director, Georgia Pipeline Emergency Response Initiate Board of Directors, NFPA’s Working Group on Flammable Refrigerants, and was Secretary of IFSTA’s Pumping Apparatus Driver Operator 3rd Edition Curriculum Committee, Pipeline Emergencies 3rd Ed Curriculum Committee, contributor to the “Training Officer’s Desk Reference,” The Lavender Ribbon Report, and development of rail response training for TRANSCAER and PHMSA’s Pipeline Response Toolkit.
+David is a 26-year member of the fire service and currently serves as a Lieutenant and HAZMAT Training Officer with the Columbia County Fire Rescue (Ga.) and a Firefighter with Grovetown (Ga) Fire Rescue.
+In addition, he serves on the Board of Directors for the Georgia State Firefighter’s Association, National Volunteer Fire Council State Director and Executive Committee, Georgia Pipeline Emergency Response Initiative Board of Directors, NFPA’s Working Group on Flammable Refrigerants, and was Secretary of IFSTA’s Pumping Apparatus Driver Operator 3rd Edition Curriculum Committee, Pipeline Emergencies 3rd Ed Curriculum Committee, contributor to the “Training Officer’s Desk Reference”, The Lavender Ribbon Report, and development of rail response training for TRANSCAER and PHMSA’s Pipeline Response Toolkit .
 As an active instructor for the Georgia Fire Academy and Georgia EMS Association, David is constantly engaged with teaching live fire, leadership, HAZMAT, and Farm Machinery Extrication.
-Involvements within the NVFC include a member of the Health, Safety, and Training Committee, Training Branch Director, HAZMAT Committee, alternate delegate for Incident Management and Fire Officer NFPA Standards, and representative to Underwriters Laboratories Live Fire Fuels Research Panel.
+Involvements within the NVFC include a member of the Health, Safety, and Training Committee, HAZMAT Committee, Principal on NFPA 1021, and representative to Underwriter’s Laboratories Live Fire Fuels Research Panel.